elegant-scipy/elegant-scipy/markdown/ch4.markdown

 -->.
 Outside this spot the power drops off quite rapidly but strong echoes from outside the spot will nevertheless still be visible.

-By varying the pencil beam's azimuth and elevation, we can sweep it across the target area of interest.
+By varying the pencil beam's azimuth (left-right position) and elevation (up-down position), we can sweep it across the target area of interest.
 When reflections are picked up, we can calculate the distance to the reflector (the object hit by the radar signal).
 Together with the current pencil beam azimuth and elevation, this defines the reflector's position in 3D.

 A rock slope consists of thousands of reflectors.
 A range bin can be thought of as a large sphere with the radar at its center that